YJL33/coding_challenge/README.md

 Based on selection sort, ["median of medians algorithm"] (https://en.wikipedia.org/wiki/Median_of_medians) is optimal, having worst-case linear time complexity for selecting the kth largest element.

-A naive implement is under src/median_of_medians.py, however, it's not completed yet.
+A naive implement is under src/median_of_medians.py, however, it's needs further fine-tuning.